PraneethKandukuriii/ai-agent-n8n-gemini/README.md

 # 🤖 AI Chat Agent – Built with n8n + Gemini

 A simple, no-code AI chatbot powered by **Google's Gemini Pro** and built using [n8n](https://n8n.io).
-It remembers your previous messages (thanks to built-in memory) and responds intelligently like a real conversation.
+It remembers your previous messages (built-in memory) and responds intelligently like a real conversation.

 ---